 Magazine Street, New Orleans

 Everyone is familiar with Bourbon Street in New Orleans but this lively city is packed with many other streets that offer visitors shopping, restaurants and more, including Magazine Street.
 Magazine is known for its diverse mix of museums, art galleries and restaurants all tucked into the six miles of shopping.
 Starting at Canal Street in the Central Business District and extending all the way upriver through the Garden District, Magazine Street takes you through some of New Orleans' most vibrant neighborhoods.
+Learn about free things to do in New Orleans.

 So venture out the next time you travel to Louisiana and you will discover the amazing streets that make up the towns along the way!